SumiTomohiko/fsyscall2/doc/index.rst

 * throughput of network I/O becomes that of file I/O.

-NOTICE: fsyscall does not have any functions to connect a local machine to a remote machine.
+.. attention:: fsyscall does not have any functions to connect a local machine
+    to a remote machine.
 It is a role of other applications. nexec_ is one example. nexec connects a local slave machine to a remote master machine (the following section explains "master" and "slave").

 .. _nexec: http://neko-daisuki.ddo.jp/~SumiTomohiko/nexec/index.html